-Although I only live about 40 minutes away from the Gardens, I have never managed to visit, my only previous attempt was on a day they were closed!
-My companions for the day, Sue and Liz, hadn’t ever been there either so it was interesting to see how the three of us would respond to this iconic garden.
-As we travelled by car I was able to fill them in on the background to the development of the plot but it didn’t really prepare us for what lay ahead.
+Although I only live about 40 minutes away from the Gardens, I have never managed to visit My only previous attempt was on a day they were closed!
+My companions for the day, Sue and Liz, hadn’t ever been there either.
+It was interesting to see how the three of us would respond to this iconic garden.
+As we travelled by car I was able to fill them in on the background of the Garden.
+I explained the development of the plot but it didn’t really prepare us for what lay ahead.

-Having parked the car opposite to the Manor we crossed the road and entered through the big gates, whereupon I began to squeal with delight!
+Having parked the car opposite to the Manor we crossed the road and entered through the big gate.
+Whereupon I began to squeal with delight!
 To be actually standing on the very driveway Margery describes in detail in her book.
 Suddenly it all became alive!
-Walter Fish was very exact about how the driveway was to be made and maintained, and I think, Margery was somewhat pained by his efforts and pernickety ways, particularly when it came to the ongoing maintenance……You will have to read to the book to find out more (I don’t want to spoil it for you!)
+Walter Fish was very exact about how the driveway was to be made and maintained.
+I think, Margery was somewhat pained by his efforts and pernickety ways, particularly when it came to the ongoing maintenance……You will have to read to the book to find out more (I don’t want to spoil it for you!)

 When you arrive there is a marvellous view of the house to your left with a large lawn in front of it.
 The tree Walter and Margery saw through the open door when they visited in 1937 is still standing (Acer pseudoplatanus variegatum)